brikteknologier/seraph/README.md

 __Arguments__

 * node - an object to create or update
+* key, value (optional) - a property key and a value to update it with.
+This allows you to only update a single property of the node, without touching any others.
+If `key` is specified, `value` must also be.
 * callback - function(err, node). `node` is the newly saved or updated node.
 If a create was performed, `node` will now have an id property.
 The returned object is not the same reference as the passed object (the passed object will